Day 193: Fifteen Years of Running

 Towards the end of 2016, I took a break from running due to pain in my leg.
 Perhaps I was over-training, doing the five-day-a-week regime.
 Stress in the rest of my life could also have been a factor.
 When I started running again, I discovered a training plan for a half marathon on Runkeeper.
 So I began training for my first half marathon.
 Meanwhile, I switched to running every other day instead of five days a week.

 My first half marathon, in April 2017, was a bit of a bomb.
 I made the rookie mistake of starting too fast, excited by the crowd.
 I ended up walking the last mile.
 It felt really bad, but I picked myself up.
 The following year, I ran my second half-marathon very conservatively and finished successfully.
 Later in the year, I got interested in intermittent fasting, which helped me lose and keep off 30 pounds.
 This helped me enormously as a runner.
 In the spring of 2019 I ran my third half marathon and knocked it out of the park!
-I finished the year out strong with a Fall half marathon, and started 2020 with thoughts of a future marathon.
+I finished the year out strong with a Fall half marathon thoughts of a taking on a full marathon in the future.

 How this period felt: this was a truly exciting, satisfying period.
 Getting the hang of half marathons was quite fulfilling.
 It was also empowering to take on Intermittent Fasting.